 Jennifer Gilken, is the Deputy Chair and Program Coordinator of the Early Childhood Education program at Borough of Manhattan Community College.
 Jennifer helps support 3 education programs in the Teacher Education Department, which has approximately 30 faculty members, and over 800 early childhood students.
 Jennifer began her career at BMCC as an adjunct faculty member in 2001, she was appointed as a full time instructor in 2011 and an Assistant Professor in the spring of 2018.

 Sherry M. Cleary

 Sherry M. Cleary is the Executive Director of the New York Early Childhood Professional Development Institute, which is housed at the City University of New York within the Office of Academic Affairs.
 She leads the work of a dynamic, intelligent, and passionate team dedicated to building essential systems to ensure a highly effective early childhood workforce for the state of New York and to guarantee that young children have access to excellence.
-Sherry co-chairs Governor Cuomo’s Early Childhood Advisory Council.
+Sherry co-chairs the Governor's Early Childhood Advisory Council.
 Ms. Cleary has worked in the field of early childhood education as a classroom teacher, a program administrator, and as both a faculty member and higher education administrator at Erie Community College, the University of Pittsburgh and now, CUNY.
 She has extensive experience in inner cities and rural communities.
 Sherry has served on several Boards of Directors and College Advisory Boards as well as presided over national and regional membership organizations.